-content", for example, refers to content that is authored by users that use the name, brand or identity of a public figure or organization (without their permission to do so) to reach a certain audience and to add a sense of legitimacy and credibility to a specific claim.
+There are multiple types of false content.
+"Imposter content", for example, refers to content that is authored by users that use the name, brand or identity of a public figure or organization (without their permission to do so) to reach a rigure or organization (without their permission to do so) to reach a certain audience and to add a sense of legitimacy and credibility to a specific claim.
 In other cases, images, headlines, quotes and other content may be taken from one context and framed in an entirely different context.
 This is referred to as "false context".
 For a full list of the types of false content in disinformation, see Annex A.